mmuller88/mmblog/content/sst-nextjs-s3-picture-uploader/index.md

 ## Conclusion

-I'm still super flashed how nicely SST is orchestrating frontend with backend.
-In this post I described how you can start with SST and how to create an S3 picture uploader.
+I'm still super flashed at how nicely SST is orchestrating the frontend with the backend.
+In this post, I described how you can start with SST and how to create an S3 picture uploader.
 I hope you learned something new.
 If you liked my post or want to correct me please reach out to me :).

 I am passionate about contributing to Open Source projects.
 You can find many of my projects on [GitHub](https://github.com/mmuller88) that you can already benefit from.